cscorley/dissertation/chapters/1_introduction/0_introduction.md

 # Introduction {#chap:intro}

-Software features are functionalities defined by requirements and are accessible to developers and users.
-Software change is continual, because revised requirements lead to new features, increasing expectations lead to feature enhancements, achieving intended behavior leads to removal of defective features (i.e., bugs).
+Software features are functionalities defined by requirements and accessible to developers and users.
+Software change is continual, because revised requirements lead to new features, increasing expectations lead to feature enhancements, and achieving intended behavior leads to removal of defective features (i.e., bugs).
 Users and developers propose change requests to the project issue tracker.
 Change requests are sometimes called issue reports, and specific kinds of change requests include feature requests, enhancement